akissoug/seawings_nodes/diagrams/README_diagrams.md

 - `>` : Data flow/sequence
 - `:` : Conditional flow with label

-These diagrams provide a complete visual representation of your SeaWings safety system architecture!
+These diagrams provide a complete visual representation of the system architecture.